Artwork by: Antonina Kasyanikova

 Imposter syndrome, while not an official psychological diagnosis, is feeling like a fraud or a pretender in an area of your life, even if you've achieved success.
 A person experiencing imposter syndrome does not feel secure or capable and fears being exposed as a fraud.

-Imposter syndrome is a form of cognitive distortion, which creates an overwhelming sense of doubt about one's skills and achievements, others' opinions of them, and even their record of success.
+Imposter syndrome at work is a form of cognitive distortion, which creates an overwhelming sense of doubt about one's skills and achievements, others' opinions of them, and even their record of success.
 But what causes it?
 It's not just a matter of low self-esteem and usually stems from a variety of factors.

 For example, your family history may play a role if parents or other family members were judgmental, fault-finding, or disparaging.
-Outside influences can play a role as well.
-If someone is part of a community or friend group that equates self-worth with achievement, it can lead to imposter syndrome.
-Also, people are often driven by the need to belong.
-People with imposter syndrome are afraid of being found out and expelled from their social group or workplace.
-This includes anything that makes a person feel different from his or her peers, such as language, gender, and socio-economic status.
+Or, if someone is part of a community or friend group that equates self-worth with achievement, it can lead to imposter syndrome.

 Finally, personality traits can be a factor too.
 Some people are more prone to feelings of doubt and fear of failure, which can increase in times of stress.
 Unfortunately, this can lead to a vicious circle because people with imposter syndrome might shun opportunities that would allow them to excel.